Need some destination inspiration for Portugal? Here’s my guide to 40 must visit famous landmarks in Portugal.

-Let's get down to business.
-We'll travel through Portugal, visiting the most iconic destinations, soaking up the culture and must see sites along the way.
+Let’s get down to business.
+We’ll travel through Portugal, visiting the country’s most iconic landmarks.

 1. Carmo Convent, Lisbon

-Carmo Convent is probably Lisbon's best historic site.
-It's an open air memorial to the worst day of Lisbon’s history, when the 1755 earthquake demolished much of the city.
+Carmo Convent is probably Lisbon’s best historic landmark.
+It’s an open air memorial to the worst day of Lisbon’s history, when the 1755 earthquake demolished much of the city.

 The Carmo Convent was built and founded in 1389 by Portuguese knight Nuno Alvares Pereira.
 Pereira’s foreboding and rather bleak creation was once Lisbon’s most important church.
 It had an immense library with 5,000 books.